idris-lang/Idris2/docs/source/tutorial/interfaces.rst

 =================

-In general, ``IO`` operations in the libraries aren't written using ``IO`` directly, but rather via one of the following interfaces:
+In general, ``IO`` operations in the libraries aren't written using ``IO`` directly, but rather via the ``HasIO`` interface:

 .. code-block:: idris

-    interface HasIO io where
-      liftIO : (1 _ : IO a) -> io a
+    interface Monad io => HasIO io where liftIO : (1 _ : IO a) -> io a

-    interface (Monad io, HasIO io) => MonadIO io where

-``HasIO`` explains, via ``liftIO``, how to convert a primitive ``IO`` operation to an operation in some underlying type. ``MonadIO`` has no methods, but adds an additional ``Monad`` constraint.
-These interfaces allow a programmer to define some more expressive notion of interactive program, while still giving direct access to ``IO`` primitives.
+``HasIO`` explains, via ``liftIO``, how to convert a primitive ``IO`` operation to an operation in some underlying type, as long as that type has a ``Monad`` implementation.
+These interface allows a programmer to define some more expressive notion of interactive program, while still giving direct access to ``IO`` primitives.

 Idiom brackets
 ==============